-- Officials will be assigned by the State Office.
+Officials will be assigned by the State Office.
 Three officials (a referee and two assistant referees) will be used for each match.
-The schedule of officials' fees is found on page 84.
-Assignment of officials during the tournament will be coordinated by the AHSAA officials' coordinator. - 3.
-The host facility will handle and receive proceeds from concessions. - 4.
-Travel expenses for participating teams will be supplemented as funds are available after all tournament expenses are paid.
+Assignment of officials during the tournament will be coordinated by the AHSAA officials' coordinator.

+3. The host facility will handle and receive proceeds from concessions.

+4. Travel expenses for participating teams will be supplemented as funds are available after all tournament expenses are paid.